 Keywords are also important for SEO.
 Good keywords with a high serach volume will determine the long-term success and interest of readers about your article.

 These guidelines are subject to further changes.
-The Shotokan Times editorial office will alter them or it will add further paragraphs if necessary.
+The Dojo editorial office will alter them or it will add further paragraphs if necessary.